 Drews (4-5) struggled with control all afternoon, walking eight Tribesmen in three innings.
 He allowed just four hits, but issued five runs while striking out three.

 Zoldak got Zarilla to ground into a fielder’s choice at second and Widmar had to hold at third.
 Jerry Priddy walked to load the bases before Don Lund hit a pinch-hit single that plated Widmar and cut the Indians lead to just 5-3.
-Hank Arft grounded to Gordon to start an inning-ending double play to end the rally.
+Hank Arft grounded to Gordon to start an inning-ending double play.

-Paige allowed three runs in four innings of work on five hits and two walks.
-He struck out three.
-It is the second straight start he has been knocked out of the box early by the Browns.
-He had struggled of late in relief situations, too, allowing runs in his last two relief appearances.
+Paige allowed three runs in four innings of work on five hits, two walks and struck out three.
+It is the second straight start he’s been knocked out of the box early by the Browns.
+He’s struggled of late in relief situations, allowing runs in his last two relief appearances.

 Zoldak (10-9), however, has thrived in recent relief opportunities.
 This afternoon he scattered six hits in four and two-third relief innings, allowing just a run with a walk and strikeout.
 It was his eighth win with the Tribe this season and third in relief in the last five days.